dmbarbour/Sirea/README.md

 The spreadsheet analogy does suggest the question: *how does one display a cell whose value is a function?*

-Many wonderful answers to that question have been developed in other projects, such as [naked objects](http://en.wikipedia.org/wiki/Naked_objects), and [tangible values](http://en.wikipedia.org/wiki/Naked_objects).
+Wonderful answers to that question have been developed in other projects, such as [naked objects](http://en.wikipedia.org/wiki/Naked_objects), and [tangible values](http://en.wikipedia.org/wiki/Naked_objects).
 A simplistic answer would be to just query the cell with a value `Print` and display whatever is returned (numbers, text, SVG, etc.).
 Alternatively, one might use a visitor pattern: pass a canvas-abstraction to the cell, then allow the cell to print itself (potentially even print some interactive widgets).
-These aren't new ideas, but I think RDP will make them safer and easier than other paradigms.
+RDP will express these abstractions more easily and effectively than the paradigms for which they were initially developed.

 However, I mean to emphasize the *reactive* and *dataflow* aspect of spreadsheets.

-In a spreadsheet, you can twiddle expressions, and the updates "instantaneously" propagate to downstream clients of the cell.

 RDP, like a spreadsheet, enables dataflow.
 But RDP is a *bidirectional* dataflow model.
-Every downstream client is also *pushing* values upstream - function parameters.
+Every downstream client is also *pushing* values upstream: parameters.
 Those values are used in many ways: as database queries, to publish data, to register functions as services or plugins, control signals, and so on.
 The bidirectional flow makes RDP far more expressive, modular, extensible, and composable than traditional spreadsheets.

-The *cost* of supporting bidirectional dataflow and effects on externals is that *RDP must abandon the illusion of "instantaneous" dataflow*.
-Dataflow takes time, especially when it involves a requests on external resources.
+The *cost* of supporting bidirectional dataflow and effects on externals is *RDP must abandon the illusion of "instantaneous" dataflow*.
+Dataflow takes time, especially when it involves a requests on external resources, and that time is essential to dampen and understand any feedback properties.
 RDP uses explicit, *logical* latency to support safe, consistent propagation and processing of values.
 It can take time for a change upstream to affect a downstream client, or for a change in a client to affect an upstream service.
 But it will be a very predictable amount of time.

 An RDP-based spreadsheet would be a wonderful application of RDP: for teaching RDP, for live programming, and as a potential killer application in its own right.
 I have many ideas for making it happen (do I use a subset of Haskell for the cells? can I leverage wiki-like concepts and webservices? can I leverage OO prototypes and traits?).
 However, it must wait until Sirea is further along.